sjinks/wp-two-factor-auth/readme.txt

 XMLRPC users will not be affected, this is just for the login to admin pages.

+Notice that righ now the "Remember me" cookie overrides this which means that you will still be auto logged in if you choose that option.

 See http://oskarhane.com/plugin-two-factor-auth-for-wordpress/ for more info.

+= Coming Soon =
+* Option to override "Remember me" cookie.
+* Choose which user roles that will have this plugin activated.

 == Installation ==